erwinmagielda/winshield_plus/README.md

 | `LogisticRegression` | Assigns a Low, Medium, or High triage label. |
 | `KMeans` | Groups vulnerability records with similar feature patterns. |

-At runtime, CVE-level predictions are aggregated back to KB level.
+At runtime, predictions are created at CVE level and aggregated back to KB level.
 The maximum CVE risk determines the KB ranking because one serious vulnerability can justify urgent review.

 Example ranking output: